-For example, the following SQLPlus commands create a directory object and grant the user ron permission to read and write to any file within the directory c:\mydir\work.
+For example, the following SQLPlus commands create a directory object and grant the user ron permission to read and write to any file within the directory $c:\mbox{\tt mydir}\mbox{\tt work}$.
 Before executing these commands, you must be connected as a user with privileges to create a directory object.

-CREATE OR REPLACE DIRECTORY FILE_DIR AS 'c:\mydir\work'; GRANT READ,WRITE ON DIRECTORY FILE_DIR TO ron;
+''' CREATE OR REPLACE DIRECTORY FILE_DIR AS 'c:\mydir\work'; GRANT READ,WRITE ON DIRECTORY FILE_DIR TO ron; '''

-Now, the user ron can export an image to the testing.jpg file in this directory using the export() method of the ORDImage object:
+Now, the user ron can export an image to the testimg.jpg file in this directory using the export() method of the ORDImage object:

+'''

 img.export('FILE', 'FILE_DIR', testimg.jpg');

+'''